maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/04-select-distinct.md

 ## Equivalent `GROUP BY`

-It is also possible to return uniques using `GROUP BY`.
-Here, we return distinct cities together with state and zip.
+- We can also return uniques using `GROUP BY` by grouping by all the selected columns
+- Here, we return distinct cities together with state and zip.

 ```sql
 SELECT city, state, zip_code